 Hello, I got enough of your articles about natural medicine and I decided to write to you and ask for advice.
-Chlamydia have been detected and they are mischievous in the joints.
-How do they face them when ATB does not help?
+Chlamydia have been found and they are making mischief in their joints.
+How do they face them when ATBs do not help?
 Can you advise?

 Hello.
 I am glad to get back to the questions - because of the unforeseen circumstances I have been unable to answer most of the questions recently.
 From this you can be informed that:

 - Are you a man.

-You are not the first to ask about chlamydia.
+You are not the first to ask for chlamydia.
 Chlamydia is difficult to treat.
-It is an oral streptococcus, Eppstein-Barr virus, or mold in the 3rd and 4th interpersonal foot areas - very common and usually not very virulent.
+It is like an oral streptococcus, the Eppstein-Barr virus, or a mold in the 3rd and 4th interpersonal leg areas - very common and usually not very virulent.
 But if we grab a bad strain or have an immune problem , we have a problem.
 I do not want to flatten chlamydia.
 Her problem is that she has to fight like a parasite.
-Its prevalence is by no means 100% and thus causes problems more often than papillomavirus or fatty tissue.
+Its prevalence is far from 100% and thus causes problems more often than papillomavirus or fatty tissue.

-Your first-line antibiotics did not kill you.
-After father of nature, he would ideally want to get out with some fresh antibacterial remedy.
+Your first-line antibiotics did not stop.
+Father Nature would ideally want to get some fresh antibacterial.
 Unfortunately this will not work.
 Not that they did not exist - we just do not know them.
 All I know is, for cases like yours, written in a separate article on chlamydia and its natural treatment .
 Once again, clicking on the link in the previous sentence will show you everything I can say about natural chlamydia treatment.

-The Chlamydia trachomatis parasite, as you surely know, runs inside the cells and is therefore hardly destructible.
-However, if we were able to remove it, we could concentrate on reactive inflammation of the joints .
+The Chlamydia trachomatis parasite, as you know, goes inside the cells and is therefore hard to destroy.
+However, if it still managed to eliminate it, we could concentrate on reactive joint inflammation .
 There are also effective adaptogens for this purpose.
-But until you get rid of the infection , it is of little importance for you to suppress immunity by common analgesics, such as corticosteroids and cyclooxygenase inhibitors, in the palliative joint therapy of painful joints.
+But until you get rid of the infection , it is of little importance that you can suppress immunity by conventional analgesics such as corticosteroids and cyclooxygenase inhibitors as part of palliative joint therapy.